Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 ## Tutorials & Projects

 - [SPD 1.2 Blog Post: UI/UX](https://docs.google.com/document/d/1rfXVN1ldCbYt_2u9drXXOszQFlvTEW1xZi8-5Kh7XJQ/edit#heading=h.pxjuoqz282qp) -  link has the fully fledged assignment.
 Work on this assignment throughout the course instead of saving it for last minute.
 This blog post will serve as a valuable portfolio to demonstrate your skill to recruiters.
-This [Written Communication Rubric (AAC&U Value Rubric)](https://drive.google.com/file/d/1Q7kd-JTwd8COOGNeSD43UoAivwF5_dWZ/view?usp=sharing) will be used to evaluate your work.
+  - Grading: [Blog Post Rubric](https://drive.google.com/file/d/1Q7kd-JTwd8COOGNeSD43UoAivwF5_dWZ/view?usp=sharing) will be used to evaluate your work.
+Students must score an average of 2 or above to pass.
 - Classroom activities mentioned below
 - Shipped product - Term 2 ends with a one week "intensive" soley focused on designing, coding and shiping your own original product.
-We'll use this [portfolio project rubric](https://docs.google.com/document/d/1nd70y0jzxD31mgxvwxgXxUY_Bi4YAN_kX9To_M0UilI/edit?usp=drive_web&ouid=102349547791146369642) to evaluate your work.
+  - Grading: We'll use this [portfolio project rubric](https://docs.google.com/document/d/1nd70y0jzxD31mgxvwxgXxUY_Bi4YAN_kX9To_M0UilI/edit?usp=drive_web&ouid=102349547791146369642) to evaluate your work.

 ## Evaluation